aws/aws-sdk-js-v3/clients/client-agent-registry-control/README.md

 AWS SDK for JavaScript AgentRegistryControl Client for Node.js, Browser and React Native.

-<p>AWS Agent Registry is a managed catalog for publishing and discovering resources such as MCP servers, agents, and agent skills.
+<p>Amazon Web Services Agent Registry is a managed catalog for publishing and discovering resources such as MCP servers, agents, and agent skills.
 Agent Registry Control is its control-plane API: use it to create and manage registries and the records they contain, configure discovery and authorization, govern record approval and curation workflows, and manage automatic detection of resources.
 Data-plane search and MCP invocation operations are provided by the companion Agent Registry API.</p>

 ## Installing